1galaqua/graph-algoritems/README.md

 third assignment of OOP course

 ## How to download the project
-download the jar file from the realease then add it into the data directory from the project then open command line and enter : "java -jar Ex2.jar <file.json>" and press enter (the <file.json> it is the file you want to load from it a graph )
+clone the projects from github then open command line into the data directory and enter : "java -jar Ex2.jar <file.json>" and press enter (the <file.json> it is the file you want to load from it a graph )

 ## Project theme
 In this assignment we need to create a directed weighted graph and implement in it several functions.